piotrbartnik/morse-code-translator/README.md

 ## Tools

 JavaScript written in ES6.
-Transplied with babel.
+Transpiled with babel.

 ## Instalation